brave/brave-core/README.md

 ## Isolated development on macOS

-- Deprecated as will be moved to Brave Core
+- Deprecated as building and testing of the library will be moved to Brave Core

 ### Pre-requisite